mistycheney/MouseBrainAtlas/doc/DemoLauren3DRender.md

 # Regular use

-First log into Ubuntu or switch account to yuncong.
+First log into Ubuntu or switch account to yuncong (use the upper-right corner gear icon).

 ```
 workon mousebrainatlas